BCStudentSoftwareDevTeam/documentation/runbook/lsf-users.md

 The script [`scripts/sync_preferred_name.py`](https://github.com/BCStudentSoftwareDevTeam/lsf/blob/development/scripts/sync_preferred_name.py) will retrieve names from LDAP for students and faculty or staff, and update `preferred_name` in the relevant lsf table (`Student` or `Supervisor`).

 The scripts must be run in tandem and in this order, in order for preferred name preferences to be preserved.

+FAILS:
+ - LDAP limits the number of records returned by a query to 1500.
+The last hundred or so student records are probably not retrieved, which means no preferred name update.

  ## User Permissions